 summary: IEA annotation based on UniProtKB keyword "Metal-binding" (zinc).

-HST2 contains a functional zinc cofactor.
+HST2 contains a functional zinc cofactor, but the specific zinc ion

 supported_by: